Chapter 6 Generalised Linear Models (GLMs)

 6.1 Generalising the normal distribution through the exponential class of probability functions

-In this section we see how the normal distribution of linear regression can be generalised via the exponential class of probability functions.
+In this section, we see how the normal distribution of linear regression can be generalised via the exponential class of probability functions.
 The normal distribution is a member of this class and so are other distributions, like the Poisson and the binomial that we need for our examples.
 It can then be shown - which we do not do here - that the mathematics of linear regression can be extended to those other distributional assumptions.
 This is not to say that distributions that are not in the exponential class cannot be used for regression analysis; it is just that such regression problems are not so straightforward to solve in classical statistics.20

 The exponential class of probability functions is formalised as: \[\begin{equation} f(y)=\exp\left\{\frac{y\cdot\theta-\color{red}{B(\theta)}}{\color{green}{A(\varphi)}}+\color{blue}{C(y,\varphi)}\right\} \tag{6.3} \end{equation}\] With the additional constraint that the support space \(\mathbb{S}\) of \(y\) cannot depend on \(\theta\).